Simon-Brandt/ShellArgparser/CONTRIBUTING.md

 Bash comes with a lot of quirks one needs to be aware of.
 [ShellCheck](https://github.com/koalaman/shellcheck "github.com &rightarrow; koalaman &rightarrow; shellcheck") is a very powerful linter which flags many common mistakes, and you are highly encouraged to use it, as well.
 Please use the provided [`.shellcheckrc`](.shellcheckrc) and edit the absolute filepaths to your directory structure.

 Only use directives to ignore ShellCheck warnings when the linter is wrong (which happens *e.g.* with indexed *vs.* associative arrays), not because you disagree with a certain coding style.
 Add a comment after the directive to explain why you disabled the check.

+## 3. Documentation

+### 3.1.
+Files

+For convenience upon writing, the documentation consists of one file, [`.src.md`](docs/.src.md), besides a brief summary in the [`README.md`](README.md).
+Changes should only happen there, as the [Markdown Tools](https://github.com/Simon-Brandt/MarkdownTools "github.com &rightarrow; Simon-Brandt &rightarrow; MarkdownTools") handle the creation of the tables of contents, the inclusion of files and command outputs, as well as the splitting of `.src.md` into separate files per section.

+For very small changes (like fixing spelling mistakes), you can manually change the respective target file in the documentation, without needing to have the Markdown Tools installed.

+### 3.2.
+Documentation style

+The documentation is written in Markdown ([GitHub Flavored Markdown (GFM)](https://github.github.com/gfm/ "github.github.com &rightarrow; GFM") flavor).
+However, since the specification allows several different tokens for some features (like code blocks), and is rather lenient against whitespace, a few additional, project-specific stylistic guides are needed.
+If you're using [Visual Studio Code](https://code.visualstudio.com/ "Visual Studio Code"), the [Markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint "Visual Studio Code &rightarrow; Marketplace &rightarrow; Markdownlint Extension") extension may help you accord to them.

+- ***Line length:*** There is no limit to the line length for non-code blocks.
+To avoid the need for re-ordering the words whenever a word on a previous line is deleted, don't wrap lines.
+- ***Paragraphs:*** Paragraphs should be separated by one blank line from each other.
+- ***Sentences:*** Separate sentences with one space, not two.
+This goes against the recommendation for [code](#22-coding-style).
+- ***Headings:***
+  - Headings use the ATX style with hashmarks (`#`), starting with one hashmark for the top-level heading and appending one hashmark per heading level.
+Don't use the setext style of underlining with equals signs (`=`) and hyphens (`-`), since this only allows two heading levels.
+  - Headings must be surrounded by one blank line each.
+  - Use little formatting within headings.
+In-line code is fine, since headings often reflect *e.g.* the name of an environment variable, and need to be typeset accordingly.
+  - When a section is large enough to deserve its own documentation file, surround it with a `<!-- <section> -->` comment for the [Markdown Tools](https://github.com/Simon-Brandt/MarkdownTools "github.com &rightarrow; Simon-Brandt &rightarrow; MarkdownTools") (see there for the exact syntax).
+- ***Lists:***
+  - Use hyphens (`-`) to markup unnumbered lists, not asterisks (`*`) or plus signs (`+`).
+Use a literal `1.` for numbered lists, irrespective of the actual number.
+This facilitates re-ordering the list and deleting elements, without needing to refactor it in its entirety.
+  - Top-level lists must be surrounded by one blank line each.
+Nested lists don't need blank lines.
+  - Use exactly one space after the list marker.
+- ***Code blocks:***
+  - Feel free to use a copious number of code blocks to show code examples.
+  - Surround code blocks by blank lines and triple backticks (```` ``` ````).
+Use a language specification to enable syntax highlighting, even when none exists (like for `text`).
+Don't use tildes or indented code blocks.
+- ***Emphasis:***
+  - Emphasize text with asterisks (`*`), *i.e.*, `*italic*`, `**bold**`, and `***italic and bold***`.
+Don't use underscores (`_`).
+  - Use bold font sparingly, to draw attention to a certain point.
+Use italics for normal emphasis and foreign-language words like Latin abbreviations.
+- ***Miscellaneous:***
+  - Don't edit tables of contents or heading numbers, the [Markdown Tools](https://github.com/Simon-Brandt/MarkdownTools "github.com &rightarrow; Simon-Brandt &rightarrow; MarkdownTools") will do it for you.
+This makes mistakes less likely, especially regarding hyperlinks.